 In the preceding example, you may want to add login credentials (user name, password) to the commands, and bundle the process up into a script that you can run automatically each day.

-If you use this approach, make sure you monitor the slave replication process to ensure that the time taken to run the backup does not affect the slave's ability to keep up with events from the master.
-See Section 18.104.22.168, “Checking Replication Status”.
-If the slave is unable to keep up, you may want to add another slave and distribute the backup process.
-For an example of how to configure this scenario, see Section 18.3.5, “Replicating Different Databases to Different Slaves”.
+If you use this approach, make sure you monitor the replication process to ensure that the time taken to run the backup does not affect the replica's ability to keep up with events from the source.
+See Section 220.127.116.11, “Checking Replication Status”.
+If the replica is unable to keep up, you may want to add another replica and distribute the backup process.
+For an example of how to configure this scenario, see Section 16.3.5, “Replicating Different Databases to Different Replicas”.